saloni151/Swapping-values-of-two-variables-using-XOR-bitwise-operator/README.md

 # Swapping-values-of-two-variables-using-XOR-bitwise-operator

-# Swap Two Variables Using XOR Operator in Python

 # Description

-This repository contains a simple Python program that demonstrates how to swap the values of two variables using the XOR bitwise operator.
+This repository contains a simple Python program demonstrating how to swap the values of two variables using the XOR bitwise operator.
 This method is efficient and doesn’t require a temporary variable.

 # How It Works